nyuhanc/system_id_playground/README.md

 # Instructions
-This repo contains multiple scripts that can be used to train and test a different data-driven models for the prediction of the time series, such as the classical ARX (yet to be implemented), the popular and efficient XGBoost, and different variants of NNs, such as classic NNs, LSTMs and even some more advanced models that are based on the attention mechanism (yet to be implemented).
+This repo contains multiple scripts that can be used to train and test a different data-driven models for the prediction of the time series, such as the classical ARX (yet to be implemented), the popular and efficient XGBoost, and different variants of NNs, such as classic NNs (MLPs), LSTMs and even some more advanced models that are based on the attention mechanism (yet to be implemented).
 The model hyperparameters are tuned using various libraries, such as Optuna, Kerastuner and Scikit.

 The data is taken from the Tenesse Eastman Process (TEP) dataset, which is a benchmark dataset for fault detection